 His latest film continues that tradition with the story of Richard Jewell, a security guard who saved dozens of lives when he discovered three pipe bombs in Atlanta's Centennial Park during the 1996 Olympics, only to find himself become the FBI's number one suspect, who begin to suspect he planted the bombs himself.

 What followed was a brutal trial by media that saw Jewell transformed from hero to villain in the eyes of the public, only to be fully exonerated years later when the real bomber, Eric Rudolph, confessed to the bombing as part of a plea deal.

-Eastwood's film arrives in cinemas this Friday (January 31st) and sees Paul Walter Hauser tackle the role of Jewell, starring alongside a cast that also includes Kathy Bates, Sam Rockwell, John Hamm and Olivia Wilde.
+Eastwood's film is out on DVD now (you can purchase it here) and sees Paul Walter Hauser tackle the role of Jewell, starring alongside a cast that also includes Kathy Bates, Sam Rockwell, John Hamm and Olivia Wilde.
 Ahead of its release, we caught up with Hauser for a chat about working with Clint Eastwood and ensuring the legacy of a man who should be remembered as a hero.